A Comprehensive Study on Large Language Models for Mutation Testing: Introduction

-Our evaluation includes both quantitative and qualitative analysis for the mutations generated by LLMs, comparing them with existing approaches to assess their cost and effectiveness.
-Additionally, we study how different prompt engineering strategies and LLMs (i.e., GPT-3.5-Turbo~\cite{achiam2023gpt}, GPT-4-Turbo, CodeLlama-13b-Instruct~\cite{roziere2023code}, and StarChat-$\beta$-16b~\cite{li2023starcoder}) affect the effectiveness of the task.
+Our evaluation includes both quantitative and qualitative analysis of the mutants generated by LLMs, comparing them with existing approaches in terms of behavior similarity with real bugs (i.e., real bug detection rate, average Ochiai coefficient score, the number of high-Ochiai score bugs, coupling rate, and coupling categorization) as well as mutant validity (i.e., compilability rate, duplicate mutant rate, equivalent mutant rate, and efficiency).
+Additionally, we study how different prompt engineering strategies affect the effectiveness of the task.
+We also explore the potential of using LLMs for generating high-order mutants.
 Moreover, we analyze the root causes and error types for the non-compilable mutants generated by LLMs.

-Our results reveal that the best model for mutant generation is GPT-4 as it outperforms the other LLMs in all metrics used, i.e., produces less equivalent mutants, mutants with higher fault detection potential, as well as higher coupling and semantic similarity with real faults.
-GPT-3.5 is the second best in terms of fault detection potential, leading to a detection of 96.7\% of bugs in Defects4J and 86.7\% in ConDefects.
-From the rest of the techniques, Major is the best, with the potential to reveal 91.6\% of bugs in Defects4J and 68.9\% in ConDefects, indicating an advantage of approximately 18\% for the GPT on ConDefects which is a newly and unseen dataset.